Zellic/solidity-parser/docs/source/getstarted/clients.rst

 ===============

 .. note::
-   Before installing SOLP, follow the instructions in the :doc:`prereq` document..
+   Before installing SOLP, follow the instructions in the :doc:`prereq` document.

 Who Is This Document For?
 ^^^^^^^^^^^^^^^^^^^^^^^^^